Home at Last Rescue Mission Statement

 Poisonous Foods List

-Onions, onion powder, Chocolate (bakers, semi sweet, milk, dark), alcoholic beverages, yeast dough, coffee (grounds, beans, chocolate covered espresso beans), tea (caffeine), salt, macadamia nuts, hops (used in home beer brewing), tomato leaves and stems (green parts), potato leaves and stems (green parts), rhubarb leaves, avacados, cigarettes, cigars, snuff, chewing tobacco, moldy foods.
+Onions, onion powder, all chocolate, alcoholic beverages, yeast dough, all coffee products, tea (caffeine), salt, macadamia nuts, hops (used in home beer brewing), tomato leaves and stems (green parts), potato leaves and stems (green parts), rhubarb leaves, avocados, all tobacco products, moldy foods.

 Ten Tips for a Poison-safe House